zerothi/sisl/docs/dev/index.rst

       git checkout main
       git pull upstream main

-   If you are fixing an already opened issue (say :issue:`42`) it is adviced to name your branch according to the issue number following a sensible name:
+   If you are fixing an already opened issue (say :issue:`42`) it is advised to name your branch according to the issue number following a sensible name:

    .. code:: bash